 People in their 60s are hit hardest by Alzheimer's as it progresses more quickly.
 May be that patients diagnosed after 80 have some kind of 'resistance' to condition By Claire Bates Published: 12:08 GMT, 3 August 2012 | Updated: 12:12 GMT, 3 August 2012 People who develop Alzheimer's symptoms in their 60s and 70s, are more likely to decline quickly compared to those diagnosed in very old age, researchers say.

-A team from the University of California said the 'younger elderly' showed faster rates of brain tissue loss and cognitive decline than Alzheimer patients who were over 80 years old.
-The findings have profound implications for both diagnosing the degenerative condition and efforts to find new treatments.
-People in their 60s are hit hardest by Alzheimer's as it progresses more quickly
+MS hope: Alzheimer's disease molecule can actually REVERSE multiple sclerosis, say scientists after shock discovery.
 Maligned molecule found to have beneficial anti-inflammatory effect By Daily Mail Reporter Published: 10:43 GMT, 3 August 2012 | Updated: 11:11 GMT, 3 August 2012 A molecule that causes Alzheimer’s disease could reverse paralysis caused by multiple sclerosis (MS), a study has found.

-The much-maligned molecule, known as A-beta, has until now been known as the chief culprit behind Alzheimer’s.
-But it is also found in multiple-sclerosis lesions, which occur when immune cells invade the brain and spinal cord and attack the insulating coatings of nerve cells.
-MS hope: Alzheimer's disease molecule can actually REVERSE multiple sclerosis, say scientists after shock discovery
+He said: 'A-beta is made throughout our bodies all of the time.
+Protein Tweak May Trigger Alzheimer’s.
 Dementia: Can Alzheimer's disease be delayed by a chemical found in PINE CONES?
 Compound found to prevent formation of plaques that stop brain cells from working effectively in Alzheimer's patients By Claire Bates Published: 09:29 GMT, 2 August 2012 | Updated: 10:21 GMT, 2 August 2012 A once-a-day tablet that harnesses a chemical found in pine cones shows great promise in both preventing and slowing the progress of Alzheimer's disease.